WowVeryLogin/vpn_nat/README.md

 	* do something about blocking reads/writes on TUN device, create async wrap for it;
 * think about key exchange protocol for AEAD;
 * ShadowTLS: add TLS between client and server;

+## Update 2 (2.11.2025)

+Started the refactoring and came up with following ideas:

+1. Testing: create docker container with TUN device and normal network interface; in there create a simple server that reads from TUN and writes to tcp connection raw IP packets and vice versa.
+Call this container from tests.
+This way TUN is isolated and we can test with a single almost static docker image.

+2. The problem of multiplexing TCP connections: we want a single connection per client to server.
+Doing it with raw TCP is hard, inventing and implementing my own framing protocol seems like road to even more problems.
+So the solution is to switch to QUIC.
+So clients will use a single QUIC connection to server and have separate QUIC streams for each "real" vpned connection.

+So the goal now is to add QUIC multiplexing.